AXIOM 1 Foundational Axiom of Variety and Control

 2005

 Love, T. (2005).
 Design Infrastructure: Australian Developments.
-In 2005IDC New Design Paradigms Proceedings (paper N00000808ATLIP00000972.pdf [CDROM]).
-Douliou, Taiwan: National Yunlin University of Science and Technology and International Association of Design Research Societies.
+In 2005IDC New Design Paradigms Proceedings Douliou, Taiwan: National Yunlin University of Science and Technology and International Association of Design Research Societies (paper).

 Love, T. (2005).
 A Unified Basis for Design Research and Theory.
 In 2005IDC New Design Paradigms Proceedings (paper N00000808ATLIP00000971.pdf [CDROM]).
 Douliou, Taiwan: National Yunlin University of Science and Technology and International Association of Design Research Societies.